Choachí & La Chorrera, Colombia’s tallest waterfall just outside Bogotá

 There aren’t a huge number of amazing accommodation options in the centre of town; most places for tourists are more retreat-style lodges that take advantage of the valley’s incredible hillsides.
 But if you don’t mind compromising on mod-cons and are hoping to try a bit of glamping, the valleys around Choachí are absolutely perfect for you.
 There are tiny houses to cabins to yurts to fincas to choose from.

 We stayed at a breath-taking place called the Unkai tiny house as part of La Minga project.
-This was Andy’s Christmas present and it was not a cheap stay – £133 for 2 nights on AirBnB – but it was oh-so-amazing.
+This was Andy’s Christmas present and it was not a cheap stay – £133 for 2 nights – but it was oh-so-amazing.
 Having a lodge like this to yourself (complete with a bedroom on the mezzanine floor and a wood fire for us to use at night) in the middle of the forest is just insane after over a year of living in hostels.

 The staff at La Minga, who kept themselves to the roundhouse downstairs, were eccentric but hugely welcoming.
 There are dorms there which seemed less awe-inspiring, but worth it for the views and peacefulness.
 The only downside was the walk up the hillside to La Minga, which almost broke us.
 We’ve never seen a hill quite so steep!